boekenbox/gitbook-beta/troubleshooting/critical-errors.md

 **Possible solutions:**

 * Make sure that you have not accidentally removed one of your exchanges and still have pairs connected to it.
-* Check if all of the pairs in your setup actually exist on your exchange and conform to Gunbot pair syntax \(BASE-QUOTE\).
+* Check if all of the pairs in your setup actually exist on your exchange and conform to bitRage pair syntax \(BASE-QUOTE\).
 * Wait until the exchange finishes possible maintenance.